Assessments

 Registered psychologist assessment services

-Some of our registered psychologists are trained to conduct a variety of assessments.
+Some assessments are conducted exclusively by our registered psychologists.
 See below for a list of assessments available.

-Our experienced ASD assessment team is comprised of registered psychologists who tailor the assessment to your needs.
-ASD assessments can be conducted on children (aged 4+), adolescents and adults.
+Our experienced autism assessment team is comprised of registered psychologists who tailor the assessment to your needs.
+Autism assessments can be conducted with children (aged 4+), adolescents and adults.

 What is involved?

-ASD assessments begin with an initial intake consultation, in which an interview is conducted to determine the client's assessment needs.
-At this stage, the clinician determines whether continuing with the assessment is needed.
+Autism assessments begin with an initial interview, which is conducted to determine the client's assessment needs.
+At this stage, the clinician determines whether there is sufficient evidence to continue with the assessment.

-Once an ASD assessment has been conducted, the clinician will review the results and compile a report, at which point a feedback session will be scheduled to provide the outcome of the assessment.
+Once an autism assessment has been conducted, the clinician will review the results and compile a report, at which point a feedback session will be scheduled to communicate the assessment findings.

 What instruments are used as part of the assessment?